jeffreycwitt/hn202/docs/pelnary.md

 {:.rquestion}
 Based on today's plenary, what would be a good multiple choice quiz or exam question?
 Tell us why this would be a good question that captures a significant point raised in today's lecture.

+# Plenary 7 (Fri, Apr 5)
+## Rise of the Medieval Universities - Dr. Jeffrey C. Witt

+{:.rquestion}
+Describe something you learned today or a connection to something we've discussed in class